Azure/InnovationEngine/scenarios/testing/CodeBlocks.md

 # Test Code Blocks

-This documetn should contain an near exhaustive set of code blocks and surronding content for test purposes.
+This document should contain a near exhaustive set of code blocks and surronding content for test purposes.

 If this document passes `ie test` then we are good to go.